u3dreal/molecular-plus/README.md

 This is my extended version of the addon adding a create panel to be able to fast setup a scene.

-I cleaned up the code and moved the molecular+ panel to the physics section of blender. where it belongs.
+I cleaned up the code and moved the molecular+ panel to the physics section of blender, where it belongs.

 Added a n-panel to get fast access to setup / recalculation.